 From this view, you can deploy to devices connected to GroundControl, as well as deploy over-the air Workflows to disconnected devices.

 Rules are a powerful way to automatically select and deploy workflows to devices based on criteria you choose.
 It works like this:

-- You plug an iOS device into a GroundControl Launchpad
+- Plug a mobile device into a GroundControl Launchpad.

 - The Launchpad reads basic device information, including serial number, UDID, and model, and sends this information to the GroundControl server.

 - The server begins evaluating rules from top-down, to determine which workflow to deploy, if any.

 - If the conditions match, the server deploys the specified workflow(s), and evaluation stops.